 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

-Graduation from high school or equivalent and four years experience in the production, processing, or other type of business or manufacturing operation
+High school graduation or GED and four years of experience in the production or service unit of a business or manufacturing operation.

 Class Specification History